PhD in History

 To determine whether the Global History program is a good fit for their interests and academic background, applicants should contact the Director of Graduate Studies, Professor Elizabeth Foster.
 Potential applicants should also write directly to the main faculty members in the department that they hope to work with.

-The history department will not be accepting applications for the Global History PhD program in academic year 2022-2023.
+The History department is not currently accepting applications for the Global History PhD program.
 The program in Modern South Asian History will continue to accept applications.
 Please contact Professor Foster with additional questions.

 - Three graduate fields: